-Note: The Company bought back and cancelled restricted stocks for employee departure and repurchased treasury shares, resulting in a decrease in the outstanding shares to 73,698 thousand shares.
-Therefore, the Company adjusted the stockholder's dividend yield and payout ratio.
+Note 2: The Company bought back restricted stocks for employee departure and treasury shares, resulting in a decrease in the outstanding shares to 79,375 thousand shares.

-For information on the accrual basis of the employees' compensation and directors' remuneration and the actual distributions, please refer to Note 6(19) for details.
+For information on the accrual basis of the employees' compensation and directors' remuneration and the actual distributions, please refer to Note 6(18) for details.